DeepHyperspace/KML_Converter_maps.me_to_google/README.md

 Imagine you have a Map with 30.000 placemarks all over the world.
 So with his tool, you can interpret geocordinates like <coordinates>6.9545449,48.283129</coordinates>
 and get the country of that placemark.
 So you can create country specific KML-files.
 Currently supported placemark types are points and lines.

+## Notes
+This was just a quick and dirty project i did in some hours, please dont expect high quality standards ;-) Nevertheless you can contact me in case of errors.

 ## Packages i used for this project
 Contribs go to: https://github.com/InquisitorJax/Wibci.CountryReverseGeocode InquisitorJax for his awesome tool-port.